mongodb/docs/source/includes/list-projects-hierarchy.rst

 - Maintain separate cluster security configurations.
 For example:

-  - Create/manage different sets of MongoDB user credentials for each project.
+  - Create/manage different sets of database user credentials for each project.

   - Isolate networks in different VPCs.